Graduates of the USM School of Music:

 '99 Linda (Charlé) Vaillancourt is currently teaching 5-8 band and 6-12 orchestra at North Yarmouth Academy, 9-12 orchestra at Lewiston High School, and PK-6 classroom and instrumental music at l’École Française du Maine (the French School of Maine) in Freeport.
 She is active in the MMEA and MSTPA, and has served as the manager for Maine’s All-State Orchestra for several years.
 She completed her Master of Music in Viola Performance at the University of Maine in 2006, and still remains a busy performer, playing in the Bangor Symphony Orchestra, Maine Chamber Ensemble, and serving as a ringer for several groups.
 She lives in Lewiston with her husband, Scott, and their three children.
 (Updated 04/2011)

-Jennifer was selected from among some 1,000 singers to participate in the prestigious Santa Fe Opera's Apprentice Artist Program for the summers of 2002 and 2003.
-For the Santa Fe stage, she covered the roles of Dorabella in Cosi fan tutte, Filipyevna in Eugene Onegin, and sang the role of Feklusha in Katya Kabanova.
-She has also been seen on the stage of Opera Colorado as Clotilde in Bellini’s Norma, Hänsel, Rosina in Il barbiere di Siviglia, and Zweite Dame in Die Zauberflote.
-In March of 2006, Jennifer enjoyed the role of Pitti Sing in The Mikado with Central City Opera and the Colorado Symphony Orchestra.
-Jennifer has toured with Central City Opera both in 2004 and 2005 in addition to being a regular member of the Central City Opera Ensemble.
-She was a member of the Opera Colorado Outreach Ensemble from 2001-2004, and ventured to Alaska in 2005 to be Mezzo-Soprano soloist for the Anchorage Opera Studio Theatre.
-Other performances include “Opera on the Rocks” with the Colorado Symphony Orchestra in 2004, “West Side Story” with Colorado Music Festival, Hänsel for the Fort Collins Symphony, 2005 Soloist for the Maine Gay Men's Chorus, and the Mother in Amahl and the Night Visitors in Boulder in 2005.
+Jennifer was selected from among some 1,000 singers to participate in the prestigious Santa Fe Opera's Apprentice Artist Program for the summers of 2002 and 2003, covering the roles of Dorabella in Cosi fan tutte and Filipyevna in Eugene Onegin, and singing the role of Feklusha in Katya Kabanova.
+She has performed with Opera Colorado as Clotilde in Bellini’s Norma, Hänsel, Rosina in Il barbiere di Siviglia, and Zweite Dame in Die Zauberflöte; and with Central City Opera and the Colorado Symphony Orchestra as Pitti Sing in The Mikado.
+Other performances include “Opera on the Rocks” with the Colorado Symphony Orchestra, “West Side Story” with Colorado Music Festival, Hänsel for the Fort Collins Symphony, and Soloist for the Maine Gay Men's Chorus.

-Ms. DeDominici had the distinct honor of covering the role of Carmen for Opera Colorado's premiere operatic production in the new Ellie Caulkins Theatre with Denyce Graves during November, 2005.
-She was also one of only 11 singers world-wide to be chosen to study at Italy's famed EPCASO (Ezio Pinza Operatic Institute in Oderzo) where she spent the summer of 2006 studying with renowned Italian musicians, Claudia Pinza and Maestra Enza Ferrari.
+Ms. DeDominici had the distinct honor of covering the role of Carmen for Opera Colorado's premiere operatic production in the new Ellie Caulkins Opera House.
+She was also one of only 11 singers world-wide to be chosen to study at Italy's famed EPCASO in 2006, where she studied with renowned Italian musicians, Claudia Pinza and Maestra Enza Ferrari. (updated 8/2013)

 '00 Nicole Rabata: Nicole Rabata, flutist holds an Artists’ Diploma and Masters Degree with Distinction in Performance from Royal Northern College of Music in Manchester, England.
 She currently serves on the faculty at Colby College, where she maintains an active flute studio and is principal flute in the Colby Symphony Orchestra.
 She also has a private studio in Portland, Maine.
 Nicole released her debut solo CD in August 2010, “Armorica,” featuring traditional Irish, Breton, Scandinavian and French Canadian repertoire in addition to her own compositions on the wooden flute (available at www.nicolerabata.com).